Pinpointe’s Commitment to GDPR

 Make opting out easy (and be prepared to remove data too)

 GDPR gives subscribers the power to not only opt-out of an email list, but to have their data removed from servers as well.
 It's aptly referred to as "the right to be forgotten," and gives customers the power to grant and remove their personal information with ease.

 Pinpointe provides its customers with access to the following features to help ensure subscribers have the required control over their personal data:

 An unsubscribe footer is automatically added to every email.
 If a subscriber wants to opt-out, Pinpointe removes their name from your list for you.

-Here's a simple, two-word unsubscribe option that's added to the bottom of this email.
+Here's a simple, two-word unsubscribe option that's added to the bottom of this example email.

 - Access master unsubscribe list

-You can view your unsubscribe list at any time to see a running list of contacts that opted out.
+You can view your unsubscribe list at any time to see a running list of contacts who have opted out.
 You can use it as a checklist to wipe customer information from your server if the customer wants to be forgotten.